13 May incident

 The 13 May incident was a period of violent racial conflict that erupted in Kuala Lumpur, Malaysia, on 13 May 1969, following that year's general election.
 The clashes primarily involved the Malay and Chinese communities and were caused by political and ethnic tensions after opposition parties such as the Democratic Action Party (DAP) and Gerakan made substantial electoral gains in the election, challenging the ruling Alliance Party's dominance.

 In response, the king, on the government's advice, declared a state of emergency, suspended parliament, and entrusted civilian administration to the National Operations Council (NOC) under Deputy Prime Minister Tun Abdul Razak.
-While official sources cited 196 fatalities, other sources suggest the toll was much higher—from nearly 600 to over a thousand.
+While official sources cited 196 fatalities, other sources suggest the toll was much higher—from nearly 600 to over a thousand, with most victims being Chinese.
 Thousands were injured or displaced, and curfews were enforced to restore order.